-GCSE Sciences

-EXAM BOARD: AOA

-Every student at Heathfield School is required to take Science.
-Students start to cover some of the GCSE content in Form III allowing those more able to access three separate Science GCSEs.

-Biology, Chemistry and Physics GCSE (Triple Award)

-All students in the top science set will be entered for the three separate Science GCSEs.
+GCSE Sciences EXAM BOARD: AOA Every student at Heathfield School is required to take every Science up to GCSE level, either as three separate subjects or as part of the two GCSE Combined Science course.
+Students begin the GCSE content in Form III, and all cover separate Science GCSE material initially.
+In Form IV students are placed into Separates or Combined sets, based on ability and independence demonstrated in Form III.
+This is reviewed again for Form V to give every student the best chance of success.
+Separate Biology, Chemistry and Physics GCSEs All students in Separate sets in Form V will be entered for the three separate Science GCSEs.
 This will not involve any extra Science lessons but will mean that content within the lessons will be covered at a faster pace.
-If a student is struggling it will be possible for them to move to the other Science GCSE course, where they will be accredited with a Combined Science GCSE worth two GCSEs.
-Much of the content is transferable as a large percentage of the work covered is common to both routes.
-All three GCSEs are assessed at the end of the year with six written papers in total, each 1 hour 45 minutes, taken at the end of the two year period.
-To replace controlled assessment (coursework), students are required to complete a set number of experiments, about which they could be asked in their papers.
-At the end of the course students are awarded a grade from 1-9 (9 being the highest).
+If a student is struggling it is more appropriate for them to be on the Combined Science course, worth two GCSEs, Much of the content is transferable as a large percentage of the work covered is common to both routes.
+All three GCSEs are assessed at the end of the year with six written papers in total, each 1 hour 45 minutes, taken at the end of Form V. To assess their experimental skills, students are required to complete a set number of experiments, about which they could be asked in their papers.
+At the end of the course students are awarded a grade from 1-9 (9 being the highest), one each for Biology, Chemistry and Physics. ogy 00 Paper 1 Topics 1-4 (50%) Paper 1 Topics 1-5 (50%) Paper 2 Topics 5-7 (50%) Paper 2 Topics 6-10 (50%) Paper 1 Topics 1-4 (50%) Paper 2 Topics 5-8 (50%) Combined Science Trilogy (worth 2 GCSEs) Students in Combined sets will continue their study of the three Sciences and will be examined in June of their Form V year, when they will have to complete six written papers, two in each of the Sciences.
+These are shorter than the Separates Papers at 1 hour 15 minutes.
+To assess their experimental skills, students are required to complete a set number of experiments, about which they could be asked in their papers.
+Students are awarded two grades at the end of the course from 1-1 to 9-9.
+This creates 17 potential grade combinations, with the possibility of numbers being different e.g. 5-4.
+The option to take Foundation Tier remains, which limits students to a maximum grade of 5-5, but allows those that struggle to fulfil their best potential.

-Biology Cher

-Paper 1 Topics 1-4 (50%) Pape

-D D

-er 1 Topics 1-5 (50%)

-Paper 1 Topics 1-4 (50%) Paper 2 Topics 5-7 (50%) Paper 2 Topics 6-10 (50%) Paper 2 Topics 5-8 (50%)

-Combined Science Trilogy (worth 2 GCSEs)

-Students not taking the three separate Sciences will continue their study of the three Sciences and will be examined in June of their Form V year, when they will have to complete six written papers, two in each of the Sciences, each one 1 hour 15 minutes.
-To replace controlled assessment, students are required to complete a set number of experiments, which could be examined in their written papers.
-Students at the end of the course are awarded two grades from 1-1 to 9-9.
-This creates a 17 mark spread, with the possibility of numbers being different e.g. 5-4.
-The option to take Foundation Tier remains, which limits students to a maximum grade of 5-5.
 The decision about whether to take a Foundation paper is taken in Form V based on what is best for the individual and is shared with their parents.

-Combined Science

-Biology 1 - Topics 1-4 Ch

-(16.7%) (16

-Biology 2 - Topics 5-7 Ch

-(16.7%) (16

-nemistry 1 - Topics 8-12 Physics 1 - Topics 18-21 6.7%) (16.7%)Physics 2 - Topics 22-24 nemistry 2 - Topics 13-17 (16.7%)

-After GCSE

-Students who take Combined Science will still have the option of studying any of the Sciences for A Level providing they have achieved at least a grade 6-6 in their Science examinations.
-Students who have taken the Sciences separately are required to have at least a grade 6 in the Science they wish to take.
+Combined Science Biology 1 - Topics 1-4 (16.7%) Biology 2 - Topics 5-7 (16.7%) Chemistry 1 - Topics 8-12 (16.7%)Chemistry 2 - Topics 13-17 (16.7%) Physics 1 - Topics 18-21 (16.7%) Physics 2 - Topics 22-24 (16.7%) After GCSE Students who take Combined Science will still have the option of studying any of the Sciences for A Level providing they have achieved at least a grade 6-6 in their science examinations.
+Students who have taken the Sciences separately are required to have at least a grade 6 in the Science they wish to take, and one other science.
 All students should also be proficient in Mathematics (Grade 6 or above) due to an increased amount in all the Science A Levels.